vercingetorx/grok-block/README.md

 it is usually required to refresh the page once to activate the script(s) after first navigating to the imagine page. you can confirm it's running in the console.

 choose either `block_on_posts_only.js` or `block_everywhere_and_add_button.js`. `image_downloader.js` can be used in combination with either of the other scripts or on its own.

+working on an extension that packages all functionality.